Story of Jones

 From a young age Jones wanted to be a writer.
 Her vague desire crystallised when she read Mrs Dalloway at the age of fourteen.
 There was something about the prose that made Jones feel she could do it.
 Obviously she had nothing like the talent of Virginia Woolf - her own sentences had no cadences to speak of and her mind was vastly inferior to Woolf’s – yet it was that book, that author, that swung her from being a dedicated reader to a wannabe dedicated writer.

-It was to be a long stony road to success.
 At first Jones had no voice of her own, could only write in imitation of others.
 Although she felt deeply, indeed her teachers said she was “too sensitive”, the feeling got lost in translation to the written word.
 Rejection, not long in coming, hit her hard and yet her determination drove her on.
 As a child she had been taught to persevere and so, rather than read rejection as an indication that an alternative career might be in order, she just kept on going, rather like the early pioneers in colonies throughout the world who never let themselves see they were beaten.

 Even so, after writing three novels and being unable to get them published and learning to hate the need to sit down every morning to go through the ordeal again, Jones hit the Slough of Despond.
 The coup de grace was the realization that some authors actually enjoyed writing novels.